 2b| Take the Ngong Ping Cable Car to Ngong Ping Village

 To access the Ngong Ping Cable Car station leave the Tung Chung MTR station at Exit B. The Ngong Ping Cable Car also departs from Tung Chung and goes directly to Ngong Ping Village which is home to the Big Buddha.
 The Ngong Ping Cable car operates between Tung Chung and Ngong Ping and takes about 25 minutes each way.
 There is a choice between a more expensive glass bottom crystal cabin and a standard cabin.
-We took the standard cabin and it was great.

 Opening hours: The cable car runs from 10am to 6pm on weekdays and 9am to 6:30pm on weekends.
 Note: there are a number of scheduled maintenance days so do check the website for details if your heart is set on the Cable Car.